raspberrypilearning/c3-wolfram-weather-dashboard/en/step_2.md

 --- hints ---
 --- hint ---
-This code will fetch the weather information for London.
+This code will find the weather information for London.
 If you like, you can find the weather information for another capital city.

 ```
 IconData["WindDirection", WeatherData["London", "WindDirection"]]